Siddhartha Shankar Ray: Career

 Upon his return from England in 1946, Ray joined the Calcutta Bar as a junior of Justice Ramaprasad Mukherjee, who later became a Judge and Chief Justice (Acting) of the High Court of Calcutta.
 In 1954 he became one of the three junior Central Government counsels in Calcutta.

-In 1957 he was elected to the Bhowanipore Assembly seat which he won by a large majority, becoming the youngest member of the West Bengal Cabinet under the leadership of Dr. Bidhan Chandra Roy.
-He was appointed Minister of Tribal Welfare and Law Department, West Bengal.
-In 1962, he was re-elected to the state's Legislative Assembly as an Independent Candidate.
-In 1971, he became the Union Cabinet Minister of Education & Youth Services for the Government of India.
-He was also the Union Cabinet Minister of West Bengal Affairs of the Government of India.
+In 1957 he was elected as an MLA from Bhowanipore which he won by a large majority, becoming the youngest member of the West Bengal Cabinet under the leadership of Dr. Bidhan Chandra Roy.
+He was appointed Minister of Law & Tribal Welfare.
+However, after one year, he resigned from his ministerial portfolios and Congress party membership, citing differences with Dr. Bidhan Chandra Roy.
+In 1962, he was re-elected from the Bhowanipore seat as an Independent MLA.
+In 1967 he rejoined the Congress party & was elected as an MLA from Chowranghee that year, which he retained in the next state election.
+When the Congress split in 1969, Ray sided with Indira Gandhi's faction.
+From 1969 to 1971, he was the Leader of Opposition in the State Legislative Assembly during the Second United Front Government.
+In the 1971 Indian general election, he won the Raiganj seat and became the Union Cabinet Minister of Education & Youth Services under Indira Gandhi.
+He was also the Union Cabinet Minister of West Bengal & Bangladesh Affairs and was actively involved with the matters of the Bangladesh Liberation War.

-After the Congress won the General Election of 1972, he became the Chief Minister of West Bengal from 19 March 1972 to 21 June 1977.
-He took office shortly after the Bangladesh Liberation War, and his administration was faced with the massive problem of resettling over a million refugees in various parts of the state.
-The crackdown on Naxalites also took place during this period.

-Later, he had the distinction of serving as the Governor of Punjab from 2 April 1986 to 8 December 1989.
-When the Congress came back to power once again in Delhi in 1991, Ray was sent as India's Ambassador to the United States.
-He remained in the United States from 1992 to 1996.
-Prior to that, he was the Leader of Opposition in the West Bengal Legislative Assembly from 1991-1992.